ajsinha/dishtayantra/docs/Cache Management Implementation.md

 ## © 2025-2030 Ashutosh Sinha

-This implementation adds comprehensive cache management functionality to your DAG Compute Server application, allowing users to interact with the InMemoryRedis cache through a web interface.
+This implementation adds comprehensive cache management functionality to your DishtaYantra Compute Server application, allowing users to interact with the InMemoryRedis cache through a web interface.

 ## Files Created/Modified